pouzadf/TinyLoading/README.md

 # TinyLoading

 TinyLoading is a flexible and reliable asynchronous image loading library.
 It provides simple streamlined public API for a better user experience.
-TinyLoading implements caching and thrading logic in order to load as fast as possible requested images.
-Images can be requested from Urls, Files or Resources.
+TinyLoading uses caching and threading logic in order to load as fast as possible requested images.
+Images can be load from Urls, Files or Resources.

 # Compatibility
 * TinyLoading is available for Android SDK 15 and above.